 Tom & Clare's Son Chad

 How the Larkin brothers became potters…

 When Jeffrey was a young man he fell in love with pottery as an art form.
 This infatuation led him to the University of Minnesota where he studied under Warren MacKenzie and then across the Atlantic to the Leach Pottery in St. Ives, England.

 It was here that he studied under the tutelage of Bernard Leach, the most famous and acclaimed of all British studio potters.
 Upon his return to the United States he taught all of what he knew to his younger brother, Thomas.

 Tom and Jeff chose to locate the pottery on the scenic grounds of the farm that has been in their mother’s family now for over a century.
 After they became skilled in the art of pottery, they recruited their father, Jerry, a bricklayer, to build the four-chambered 30 foot wood-fired climbing kiln in the east yard of their Uncle Ferman’s farm.
 They also renovated the old hen house into a pottery studio and showroom.

 As the years have passed, these two men have mastered their trade and have become truly skilled artists.
-Tom and Jeff Larkin have been crafting pottery now for over two decades.
+Tom and Jeff Larkin have been crafting pottery now for over four decades.